kids-first/kf-somatic-workflow/README.md

 Please see the [annotation workflow doc](https://github.com/kids-first/kf-somatic-workflow/blob/master/docs/kfdrc_annotation_wf.md).
 Both the annotated vcf and maf file are made available.

+### Partial Workflow Runs

+By default, the workflow will attempt to run every caller.
+However, the user can modify this behavior using various inputs.
+These inputs, and their behavoir, are as follows:
+- wgs_or_wxs: WGS or WXS mode.
+    - WXS mode disables Amplicon Architect, even if run_amplicon_architect is set to true
+    - Picks the appropriate intervals
+- run_vardict: Set to false to disable Vardict.
+    - Warning!
+Enabling Theta2 with Vardict disabled will throw an error!
+- run_mutect2: Set to false to disable Mutect2.
+    - Warning!
+Enabling Lancet in WGS mode with Mutect2 disabled will throw an error!
+- run_strelka2: Set to false to disable Strelka2.
+    - Warning!
+Enabling Lancet in WGS mode with Strelka2 disabled will throw an error!
+- run_lancet: Set to false to disable Lancet.
+- run_controlfreec: Set to false to disable ControlFreeC.
+- run_cnvkit: Set to false to disable CNVkit.
+    - Warning!
+Enabling Amplicon Architect with CNVkit disabled will throw an error!
+    - Warning!
+Enabling Theta2 with CNVkit disabled will throw an error!
+- run_amplicon_architect: Set to false to disable Amplicon Architect.
+- run_theta2: Set to false to disable Theta2.
+- run_manta: Set to false to disable Manta.
+- run_gatk_cnv: Set to false to disable GATK CNV.

+The first step of the workflow will check the user inputs and throw errors for impossible scenarios:
+- Enabling Lancet in WGS without enabling both Mutect2 and Strelka2
+- Enabling Amplicon Architect without enabling CNVkit or providing the Mosek config file
+- Enabling Theta2 without enabling both Vardict and CNVkit
+- Enabling GATK CNV without providing a Panel of Normals

 ### Tips to Run:

 1. For input cram files, be sure to have indexed them beforehand